jhpyle/docassemble/_docs/api.md

  - [403] "Access Denied" if the API key did not authenticate.
  - [400] "User ID must be an integer" if the user_id parameter cannot be interpreted as an integer.
+ - [400] "Error obtaining user information" if there was a problem retrieving information about the user.
  - [404] "User not found" if the user ID did not exist.
+ - [400] "You cannot call set_user_info() unless you are an administrator" if the API is called by a user without `admin` privileges.

+Response on success: [204]

+Body of response: empty.

+## <a name="privileges"></a>List available privileges

+Description: Returns a list of names of privileges that exist in the system.

+Path: `/api/privileges`

+Method: [GET]

+Parameters:

+ - `key`: the API key.

+Required privileges: none.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.

+Response on success: [200]

+Body of response: a [JSON] list of role names.

+## <a name="privileges_post"></a>Add a role to the list of available privileges

+Description: Given a role name, adds the name to the list of available privileges.

+Path: `/api/privileges`

+Method: [POST]

+Form data:

+ - `key`: the API key.
+ - `privilege`: the name of the privilege to be added to the list.

+Required privileges: `admin`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "A privilege name must be provided" if the `privilege` data value is missing.
+ - [400] "The given privilege already exists" if a privilege with the same name as that provided in the `privilege` data value already.

+Response on success: [204]

+Body of response: empty.

+## <a name="user_privilege_add"></a>Give a user a privilege

+Description: Give a user a privilege that the user with the given `user_id` does not already have.

+Path: `/api/user/<user_id>/privileges`

+Example: `/api/user/22/privileges`

+Method: [POST]

+Form data:

+ - `key`: the API key.
+ - `privilege`: the name of the privilege to be given to the user.

+Required privileges: `admin`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "A privilege name must be provided" if the `privilege` data value is missing.
+ - [404] "User not found" if the user ID did not exist.
+ - [400] "The specified privilege does not exist" if the privilege was not on the list of existing privileges.
+ - [400] "The user already had that privilege" if the user already had the given privilege.

+Response on success: [204]

+Body of response: empty.

+## <a name="user_privilege_remove"></a>Take a privilege away from a user

+Description: Take away a privilege that the user with the given `user_id` has.

+Path: `/api/user/<user_id>/privileges`

+Example: `/api/user/22/privileges`

+Method: [DELETE]

+Form data:

+ - `key`: the API key.
+ - `privilege`: the name of the privilege to be taken away from the user.

+Required privileges: `admin`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "A privilege name must be provided" if the `privilege` data value is missing.
+ - [404] "User not found" if the user ID did not exist.
+ - [400] "The specified privilege does not exist" if the privilege was not on the list of existing privileges.
+ - [400] "The user did not already have that privilege" if the user did not already have the given privilege.

 Response on success: [204]